davwul/Intro/README.md

 ### I'm **David Wullimann**
 🎓 PhD Student in Hans-Gustaf Ljunggren group at Karolinska Institutet, Sweden.

-🧪 My research interest is T-cell immunity from vaccination, and more broadly human immunology and virology.
+🧪 "I study T-cell immune responses following vaccination, with a broader passion for human immunology and virology."

 💡 **Enjoy employing computational analyis on data I generate from the lab**:
-- Immunological research
+- Clinical and immunological research
 - Data visualization 📊
 - Significance to human health and new knowledge 📝